Installing in user profiles - ActiveSetup vs. Execute-ProcessAsUser

 Changes are triggered by Registry value in HKLM Scheduled task at install time Deploy-Application.ps1 at install time

-Intended purpose method User changes for ALL Users Interact with CURRENT user Cleanup of user registry hive (one or many)
+Intended purpose of method User changes for ALL Users Interact with CURRENT user Cleanup of user registry hive (one or many)

 Limitations: